Short Guide to George Washington

 When, forty days afterward, the news reached England, the flags of the great English fleet of sixty vessels lying in Torbay were lowered to half-mast.

 Napoleon declared ten days of mourning throughout France and ordered a funeral oration to be pronounced before himself and the civil and military authorities of France.

-Henry Lee, in his eulogy before Congress "To the memory of the Man, first in war, first in peace, and first in the hearts of his fellow-citizens."—Resolutions presented to the United States’ House of Representatives, on the Death of Washington, December, 1799.
+Henry Lee, in his eulogy before Congress—Resolutions presented to the United States’ House of Representatives, on the Death of Washington, December 26,1799.